Citations Affected: IC 8-1; noncode.

 (2) pay state and federal income taxes applicable to such income.

 Sec.
-7. (a) A public utility providing water service may file with the commission rate schedules establishing a DSIC that will allow the automatic adjustment of the public utility's basic rates and charges to provide for recovery of DSIC costs.
+8. (a) Except as provided in subsection (d), a public utility providing water service may file with the commission rate schedules establishing a DSIC that will allow the automatic adjustment of the public utility's basic rates and charges to provide for recovery of DSIC costs.

 (b) The public utility shall serve the office of the utility consumer counselor a copy of its filing at the time of its filing with the commission.